kahboom/nerdycode.com/src/posts/2020/web-components.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 Now we have a fully functioning counter web component with a cool SVG animation.
-It doesn't do anything particularly special, but it helps to better understand the basics of web components.
+It doesn't do anything particularly special, but at least we've got some of the basics down.

 ### HTML Templates